-Rating shipments and comparing those rates to other carriers for the same weight, destination, and delivery times is a common feature in a TMS for parcel shipping.
-Best practice is to shop rates and select the optimal carrier for the shipment at the time the order is received, instead of doing this later in the supply chain, thus alleviating constraints that may occur during the actual shipping process.
+Rating shipments and comparing rates to other carriers for the same weight, destination, and delivery time is a common feature in a multi-carrier shipping system.
+A best practice is to shop rates and select the optimal carrier for the shipment at the time the order is received, instead of doing this later in the supply chain, thus alleviating constraints that may occur during the actual shipping process.
 Again, without multiple carriers competing for your business, these savings opportunities are bypassed.
-In addition, most systems can shop between the parcel mode and the LTL freight mode for those loads that could use either.
+In addition, most systems can shop between the parcel mode and the LTL freight mode for loads that could use either.

 4. Ensure Carrier Compliance

-Parcel carriers today have stringent requirements for meeting their compliance programs for all of their service levels (next-day, express, ground, COD, etc.).
+Parcel carriers today have stringent requirements for meeting their compliance programs for all service levels (next-day, express, ground, COD, etc.).
 These compliance programs address facets of the shipping process such as: